Cyprus

-Keftedes - Greek Meatballs
+Keftedes ~ Greek Cypriot Meatballs

-When used for parties or meze they are called Keftedakia (the 'akia' means small).
 There are many variations of these mouthwatering meatballs.
 Some are cooked using breadcrumbs, some with grated potatoes (some use instant potatoes!) and others use a mixture of both.
-For this recipe we are using grated potatoes but you can use whatever you prefer.

 For the meat you can use lamb or pork or a mixture of both.
 Vegetarians can substitute the meat for a large bag of Quorn.